 3: Is it okay to switch on the fan and air conditioning?

-Singapore’s humid and sunny weather makes it challenging to withstand especially when our body temperatures and hormones can be quite different after having a baby.
+Singapore’s humid and sunny weather makes it challenging to with stand especially when our body temperatures and hormones can be quite different after having a baby.
 In ancient times, women were told not to use the fan or air conditioning for fear of “wind” entering their body, especially in the winter seasons.
-Personally, I used both to help ventilate the house and kept myself comfortable but avoided facing them directly.
+However, in Singapore’s humid weather, I found it impossible to skip them.
+I used both to stay comfortable but avoided direct exposure.

 4: Is confinement food necessary for post-partum mums?